Powiat: Names and English equivalents

 The Polish the name of a county, in the administrative sense, consists of the word powiat followed by a masculine-gender adjective (because powiat is a masculine noun).
 In most cases, this is the adjective formed from the name of the town or city where the county has its seat.
 Thus the county with its seat at the town of Kutno is named powiat kutnowski (Kutno County).
 (In modern Polish both parts of the name are written in lower case; however, names of powiats in the Grand Duchy of Poznań were written in upper case.)
 Suppose the name of the seat comprises a noun followed by an adjective, as in Maków Mazowiecki ("Mazovian Maków").
 In that case, the adjective will generally be formed from the noun only (powiat makowski).
 There are also a few counties whose names are derived from the names of two towns (such as powiat czarnkowsko-trzcianecki, Czarnków-Trzcianka County), from the name of a city and a geographical adjective (powiat łódzki wschodni, Łódź East County), or a mountain range (powiat tatrzański, Tatra County).

 There is more than one way to render such names into English.
 A common method is to translate the names as "(something County)", as in the examples above.
 (This system is the standard used in Wikipedia.)
 Thus in most cases, the English name for a powiat consists of the name of the city or town which is its seat, followed by the word County.

 Different counties sometimes have the same name in Polish, since the names of different towns may have the same derived adjective.
 For example, the counties with their seats at Grodzisk Wielkopolski and Grodzisk Mazowiecki are both called powiat grodziski, and those with seats at Brzeg and Brzesko are both called powiat brzeski.
-In English, this ambiguity either does not occur (Brzeg County and Brzesko County) or can be avoided by using the complete name of the seat (Grodzisk Wielkopolski County and Grodzisk Mazowiecki County).
+In English, this ambiguity does not occur in some cases (Brzeg County and Brzesko County); in others, it was formerly avoided by using the complete name of the seat (e.g. Grodzisk Wielkopolski County, Grodzisk Mazowiecki County), but current usage is to also state the voivodeship (Grodzisk County, Greater Poland Voivodeship and Grodzisk County, Masovian Voivodeship).